COMPLAINTS HANDLING POLICY

 7. Root Cause Analysis

-Tompay maintains detailed documentation on individual complaints - any private information will not be shared with any third parties and we comply with the Data Protection Act 1998.
+Tompay maintains detailed documentation on individual complaints - any private information will not be shared with any third parties and we comply with the UK GDPR and the Data Protection Act 2018.

 These details will usually include as a minimum;